jiangfz1997/Blog_MongoDB/README.md

 Swagger UI is available at: [http://localhost:8000/docs](http://localhost:8000/docs)

 ### Load test
 Locust is used for load testing the FastAPI backend.
-To run locust, refer to the README.MD in under `load_test` folder.
+To run locust, refer to the README.MD under `load_test` folder.

 ---